-Looking for human resources (HR) statistics to better understand the work landscape in 2023?
-We’ve compiled statistics from various reputable sources to help job seekers and hiring managers alike.
+Looking for human resources (HR) statistics to better understand the employment landscape in 2024?
+We’ve compiled these statistics from reputable sources to help job seekers and hiring managers alike.

 If you’re a job seeker, understand what HR professionals are looking for, how prevalent remote work is, and what kinds of benefits and perks employees are negotiating for.